-- How will you use student data to identify students for LAP services and determine which services are appropriate? - How will you use student data to monitor progress?
-How will you formally review student progress? - How will you use student data to determine whether students are ready to exit LAP services? - How will you review the implementation effectiveness of your supplemental curriculum/interventions?
-(For example: If you observe that a group of students receiving the same intervention are not progressing as expected, how are you determining whether the intervention itself is not effective or if it is not being implemented with fidelity?) - What method will you use to calculate months of growth?
+- How will student data be used to identify students for LAP services and determine which services are appropriate? - How will student data be used to monitor progress?
+How will you formally review student progress? - How will student data be used to determine whether students are ready to exit LAP services? - How will the implementation effectiveness of supplemental curriculum/interventions be reviewed?
+(For example: If observed that a group of students receiving the same intervention are not progressing as expected, how is it determined whether the intervention itself is not effective or if it is not being implemented with fidelity?) - What method will be used to calculate months of growth?